insperatum/9.66/chapters/04-pset4.md

 <div id="autosaveTxt" style="font-style:italic"></div>

-In this problem set, we will build a [hierarchical Bayesian model](https://probmods.org/chapters/09-hierarchical-models.html) to learn about object categories in the world, by observing how different objects move.
+In this problem set, we will build a [hierarchical Bayesian model](http://probmods.org/chapters/09-hierarchical-models.html) to learn about object categories in the world, by observing how different objects move.
 First, we need to get familiar with webppl's built-in physics engine.
 We are going to use it to simulate data from the world.

 # Question 1: Preliminaries on the webppl physics engine
-Box2D is a two dimensional physics simulator for simulating moving shapes.
-Here, we go through how to use webppl to create shapes, simulate physics, and make physical measurements (e.g., measure a shape's velocity).
-We will not go over how to do inference in a probabilistic physics engine because it is not required for this problem set, but it is covered in the last examples in [the second chapter](https://probmods.org/chapters/02-generative-models.html) of probmods.
+Box2D is a two dimensional physics simulator for simulating moving objects.
+Here, we go through how to use webppl to create objects, simulate physics, and make physical measurements (e.g., measure an object's velocity).
+We will not go over how to do inference in a probabilistic physics engine because it is not required for this problem set, but it is covered in the last examples in [the second chapter](http://probmods.org/chapters/02-generative-models.html) of probmods.

 > **a) Creating and simulating worlds**

 In Box2D, the state of the world at time $$t$$ is defined by a list of objects with the following properties:
 * `shape`: 'circle' or 'square' or 'triangle' or 'rect'
 * `dims`: [radius] for circle; [side_length] for 'square'; [side_length] for triangle; [width, height] for 'rect';
-* `x`: distance from left
+* `x`: distance from left edge
-* `y`: distance from top
+* `y`: distance from top edge
 * `static`: true or false (i.e., is the object fixed in place?)
 * `velocity`: [x_velocity, y_velocity]
 * `color`: 'red' or 'blue' or 'green'

 `worldWidth` and `worldHeight` are constants representing the visible size of the simulation window.

-**i)** First, run the simulation below. `physics.animate(total_time_steps, list_of_objects)` displays an animation that shows the shapes moving.
+**i)** First, run the simulation below. `physics.animate(total_time_steps, list_of_objects)` displays an animation that shows the objects moving.
 Then, add a blue circle to the world so that it moves along the ground and knocks over the tower.
-In addition to defining the blue circle, you'll also need to add it to `initialWorld` (using `_.concat`) when you run `physics.animate`.
+In addition to defining the blue circle, you'll also need to add it to `initialWorld` (using `.concat`) when you run `physics.animate`.
 ~~~
-//Shape definitions:
+//Object definitions:
 var ground = {shape: 'rect',
   static: true,
-  dims: [worldWidth, 10],
+  dims: [100000*worldWidth, 10],
   x: worldWidth/2,
   y: worldHeight
 }